redFrik/raspberrypiWorkshop/README.md

 just follow the instructions under installation and headless here... <https://github.com/redFrik/supercolliderStandaloneRPI2>

-(or if you are using an older rpi1 here <https://github.com/redFrik/supercolliderStandaloneRPI2> )
+(or if you are using an older rpi1 or a rpi0 here <https://github.com/redFrik/supercolliderStandaloneRPI1> )

 if you connect a monitor+keyboard or log in via vnc, you can also use the supercollider ide like normal. follow the instructions under startup on the github page linked above.